Poisons and Treatments for Pets

 A dog which has been stung from a bee occasionally may go into anaphylactic shock and collapse.
 As with people, some dogs may have an allergic reaction to the sting.
 In which case immediate veterinary attention is required.
 Likewise if the tongue is stung it will need veterinary treatment to help reduce the amount of swelling, as this could block the animal's airways.
 More common areas (especially) where a dog might be stung is the mouth and nose, due to the dog trying to catch the insects or the paws, while there are playing with a drowsy bee.

-If the bee sting is still present you may be able to try and remove it, with a pair of tweezers along with applying some antihistamine cream.
+If the bee sting is still present you may be able to try and remove it by scraping with a credit card or knife, along with applying some antihistamine cream.
 If your dog is stung in the mouth bathe the area with a diluted solution of sodium bicarbonate.
 If the sting came from a wasp then bathe with diluted vinegar.
 (An easy way to remember is: - B for Bee for Bicarb, V for Vasp for Vinegar.)
 It is extremely important to observe the area incase of any swelling that can occur.
 If you need more advice contact your vet for help and in cases where a dog is showing signs of pain or distress veterinary treatment is recommended.

 Clinical Signs: Vomiting *Diarrhea *Swellings *Respiratory difficulties *Collapse *In some cases death